awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-available.md

 AWS CodeBuild manages the following Docker images that are available in the AWS CodeBuild and AWS CodePipeline consoles\.

 **Note**
 If you do not find your image on this page, it most likely contains components that are no longer supported by a vendor\.
 Images with one or more unsupported components are not available from the AWS CodeBuild console or the AWS CodeBuild SDK\.
-The images might still be available in the CLI, but they are not supported and are not updated\.
+The images might still be available in the CLI, but they are not supported or updated\.

 ****